himayand21/skill_registry_frontend/README.md

+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Skill registry frontend
+## Overview

-This project was first pushed into a bitbucket repository.
-I have moved the finished product to my new github repository along with my backend code in skill_registry_backend repository.
+This project is imported from a bitbucket private repository.
+I have moved this project here for showcasing it as a public demo - hence, it shares a different database from the one being used in the actual application.

 ### `npm start`